Event

 Precarious outdoor workers in urban megacities, especially in the global South, are among the most exposed to climate change impacts.
 In Vietnam, where rapid urbanisation and a large informal workforce shape the landscape, outdoor workers face heightened health risks due to extreme weather conditions.
 These conditions are worsening with climate change, the risks are underexplored, and the policies to address these risks are still in early development.

-To launch the project, we are hosting a one-day event that will bring together key stakeholders, including government officials, academics, experts, practitioners, civil society, and funders.
-The event will showcase some preliminary findings, highlight the project's significance, and facilitate in-depth discussions on the challenges and opportunities associated with addressing climate change-related health risks in the global South.
+To launch the project, we hosted a one-day event that brought together key stakeholders, including government officials, academics, experts, practitioners, civil society, and funders.
+The event showcased some preliminary findings, highlighted the project's significance, and facilitated in-depth discussions on the challenges and opportunities associated with addressing climate change-related health risks in the global South.

 Speakers